grpc/proposal/A29-xds-tls-security.md

 xDS v3 is a pre-requisite for this proposal because the required fields were added to xDS v3. gRPC uses CDS to configure client side security and LDS for server side security as described in the sections below.
 The sections describe how the CDS or LDS updates are processed by gRPC.
-Note that gRPC always validates all security configurations in CDS or LDS regardless of whether an XdsChannelCredentials or XdsServerCredentials is in force.
+Note that gRPC always validates all security configurations in CDS or LDS regardless of whether the application used `XdsChannelCredentials` or `XdsServerCredentials`.
 If validation fails on an update, the update is NACKed.

 An unsupported field is normally ignored.
 However if ignoring a field compromises security, or if the unsupported field affects how we interpret other fields, we NACK the update when the